The Grand Narrative

 But just the marketing of the movie itself should have given me pause.

-Consider the above two promotional posters from 2004, featuring Kwak Ji-min (곽지민) and Han Yeo-reum (한려름) respectively.
+Consider the two promotional posters above from 2004, featuring Kwak Ji-min (곽지민) and Han Yeo-reum (한려름) respectively.
 Never mind that Kwak is topless, and as a minor when the picture was taken, meant that it was technically illegal; as this case with a 14 year-old in January and this case with an 18 year-old earlier this month demonstrate, the Korean authorities still seem strangely reluctant to prosecute this sort of thing.
 Rather, the point is that far from discouraging one from having sex with minors, both posters seem to be positively encouraging it.

 True, as author of this blog, I can hardly fault someone for using such images for the sake of popularity, even if they send mixed messages.
 Also, at risk of sounding hypocritical, I’m not going to feign outrage at topless photos of someone just a few months shy of the legal age to pose for them either.
 But I do have my limits: